secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Attacking your First Box/Nibbles - Enumeration.md

+### Setup
-- There are 201 standalone boxes of various operating systems and difficulty levels available to us on the HTB platform with VIP membership when writing this.
+- VIP Membership: Provides access to 201 standalone machines of various OS types and difficulty levels.
-- This membership includes an official HTB created walkthrough for each retired machine.
-We can also find blog and video walkthroughs for most boxes with a quick Google search.
+- Official HTB walkthroughs for retired machines, along with blog and video guides available online.
-- For our purposes, let us walk through the box `Nibbles`, an easy-rated Linux box that showcases common enumeration tactics, basic web application exploitation, and a file-related misconfiguration to escalate privileges.
+- For this module, we will be completing Nibbles, an easy-rated Linux box focusing on enumeration tactics, web application exploitation, and file misconfigurations for privilege escalation.
-- Let us first look at some machine statistics:
+- Let’s examine the statistics for the `Nibbles` box.
 ![[Screenshot_20241107_131032.png]]
-- Our first step when approaching any machine is to perform some basic enumeration.
-- First, let us start with what we do know about the target.
-We already know the target's IP address, that it is Linux, and has a web-related attack vector.
+- Start with basic enumeration to gather known details like IP address, OS, and attack vector.
-- We call this a grey-box approach because we have some information about the target.
-On the HTB platform, the 20 "active" weekly-release machines are all approached from a black-box perspective.
-- Users are given the IP address and operating system type beforehand but no additional information about the target to formulate their attacks.
-This is why the thorough enumeration is critical and is often an iterative process.
-- Before we continue, let us take a quick step back and look at the various approaches to penetration testing actions.
-There are three main types, `black-box`, `grey-box`, and `white-box`, and each differs in the goal and approach.
+- Three main types of penetration testing approaches—black-box, grey-box, and white-box—each with distinct goals and methodologies.
+- **Grey-Box Approach**: Partial information about the target (IP, OS) is known, while additional details must be uncovered through enumeration.
+- **Black-Box Approach**: Used in HTB’s active machines, where only IP and OS type are provided, forcing complete discovery from scratch.
+- Since black-box is so hidden, this makes iterative enumeration a critical process due to the limited information in black-box scenarios.
 ![[Screenshot_20241107_131101.png]]

 ### Nmap
-- Let us begin with a quick `nmap` scan to look for open ports using the command `nmap -sV --open -oA nibbles_initial_scan <ip address>`.
+- To start, let's use `nmap -sV --open -oA nibbles_initial_scan <ip address>` to scan for open ports and enumerate services.
-- This will run a service enumeration (`-sV`) scan against the default top 1,000 ports and only return open ports (`--open`).
-We can check which ports `nmap` scans for a given scan type by running a scan with no target specified, using the command `nmap -v -oG -`.
-- Here we will output the greppable format to stdout with `-oG -` and `-v` for verbose output.
-Since no target is specified, the scan will fail but will show the ports scanned.
+- **Port and Service Enumeration**: `-sV` runs a service enumeration against top 1,000 ports, `--open` filters only open ports.
+- We can also use `nmap -v -oG -` with no target to display ports scanned in verbose greppable format.
 ```shell-session
 secmancer@htb[/htb]$ nmap -v -oG -